nickfryer21/screw-charlie/README.md

-screw-charlie (not a name I made up, just what the game is called)
+screw-charlie
 =============

 online card game similar to gin rummy

+Note: I did not make come up with the name for this game, that is just what the game is called